Why Does Menopausal Gut Health Matter?

 Navigating your health during mid-life can seem like a minefield.
 Your body goes through so many changes that it can feel overwhelming, and as hard as you try to stay healthy, you may sometimes feel like it’s not enough.
 That doesn’t mean that it’s impossible.

-Menopause impacts virtually every system in our bodies, and that means that we have to start taking a more holistic approach to how we address those issues.
 How does each system interact with each other during menopause?
 How do the sex hormones affect all of these systems in different ways, and what can we do to help regain that balance?

 Menopause and The Gut-Brain Axis

-One of the most important systems in the body that helps regulate this process, is the gut-brain axis.
+One of the most important systems in the body that helps regulate this process is the gut-brain axis.
 There are hundreds of millions of neurons in both your brain and your gut microbiome.
 These neurons send signals back and forth, to ensure that the body receives essential information to maintain bodily functions.
 The menopausal transition impacts how effectively the gut-brain axis operates, and subsequently, how well estrogens bind onto estrogen receptors in other areas of the body.

 Why A Healthy Gut Matters